sunpy/sunpy/doc/source/code_ref/coordinates.rst

 * Heliographic Stonyhurst `~sunpy.coordinates.frames.HelioGraphicStonyhurst`
 * Heliographic Carrington `~sunpy.coordinates.frames.HelioGraphicCarrington`

-for a complete description of these frames, see `sunpy.coordinates.frames`.
+for a complete description of these frames, see `sunpy.coordinates.frames`, for a more detailed description of the frames see [(Thompson 2006)](http://dx.doi.org/10.1051/0004-6361:20054262).

 `~astropy.coordinates.SkyCoord` and all other `~astropy.coordinates` objects